GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 ### Other information about DEA Waterbodies

 :::{dropdown} How do I download the data?
 Individual waterbody time series can be downloaded within the [National Map](https://nationalmap.gov.au/) and [DEA Maps](http://maps.dea.ga.gov.au/) platforms.
-Instructions on how to download individual time series can be found in the [User Guide](https://www.dea.ga.gov.au/products/dea-waterbodies/user-guide).

 The underlying polygon dataset containing the map of over 300,000 waterbodies across Australia can be downloaded from the [Access tab](./?tab=access).
 :::

 :::{dropdown} Can I load DEA Waterbodies into my GIS software?
 DEA Waterbodies has been provided as a [web mapping service](https://geoserver.dea.ga.gov.au/geoserver/dea/wms) (WMS).
 You can load this service into your GIS software by connecting to the service endpoint (see the metadata provided with the layer in [National Map](https://nationalmap.gov.au/) or [DEA Maps](http://maps.dea.ga.gov.au/) for details).
-Data available through this service can be viewed on the data specification [tables]((./?tab=details#data-specification-tables)).
+Data available through this service can be viewed on the [data specification]((./?tab=details#data-specification-tables)) tables.
 :::

 :::{dropdown} How was DEA Waterbodies produced?